Economy of the Pskov Republic: Commodities

 At the time of the Pskov Republic furs were the main Russian export, however the Pskovian production was small compared to the Novgorod.

-In the 14th and 15th centuries wax became the main Pskov exported product.
-Wax was very important in the Medieval Europe as the raw material for candles used in lighting and religious ceremonies.
-Western Europe could not produce enough wax to satisfy the demand and had to buy it from the East where honey hunting was well developed due to the abundance of forests.
-Hanseatic traders were not allowed to buy poor quality wax from Pskov.
+In the 14th and 15th centuries, wax became the main Pskov exported product.
+Wax was very important in medieval Europe as the raw material for candles used in lighting and religious ceremonies.
+Western Europe could not produce enough wax to satisfy the demand and had to buy it from the East, where honey hunting was well developed due to the abundance of forests.
+Hanseatic traders were not allowed to buy poor-quality wax from Pskov.
 Wax was filtered by melting, “packed” in wheels, weighed and its weight was sealed on the wheel.
 Salo (cured slabs of fatback) was another important export commodity.
 A dedicated quality control facility was organized in Dorpat to test the imported salo from Pskov.

 One of the most valuable imported commodities for Pskovians was salt as Russia was unable to satisfy its demand with domestically produced salt.
-Hanseatic traders sold salt not by weight but by bags which often led to fraud.
+Hanseatic traders sold salt not by weight but by bags, which often led to fraud.
 At the same time in the Hanseatic cities salt was sold by weight.
 Another important products imported from Hansa to Pskov and Russia were Western European-made textile and metals (silver and nonferrous metals).
-Some types of food were also brought from the West and sold in Pskov such as herring and wine.
+Some types of food were also brought from the West and sold in Pskov, such as herring and wine.
 Ingredients for medicine (for example thyme) also had great significance in Pskov-Hansa trade.
 A significant part of the trade flows in the Middle Ages consisted of alcoholic beverages.
 While wine was expensive and was imported in small volume, beer and mead at the same time were imported heavily.
 Mead was also produced in Pskov and Novgorod and exported to Dorpat.

 Barley, oats, wheat, hemp and flax were grown in the Pskov land.
 The chronicles record instances of poor harvests and high prices caused by rains and frosts and years when in spite of adverse weather enough grain was stored in the Krom and the prices remained low.
 In 1420-22 there was a famine in other Russian principalities and many people came to Pskov seeking to buy bread.